charliecalvert/CloudNotes/Assignments/Prog219Final2015.md

 - Navigate to the subjects page
     - View, edit, add and delete a list of subjects
     - Click on subject and view a document related to that subject
+- Add in the unit tests from the midterm.
+No need to have the "live" tests on the main page, but the one's from the **test** folder.

 ## Hints